 “Put the Mask on NOW!
 Put the Mask on NOW!”

 Wow!
-Continuing their quest to bring worthy vintage 3-D attractions to the home screen, the 3-D Archive has rejuvenated one of the big depth titles, a horror shocker filmed independently in Canada.
+Continuing the quest to bring worthy vintage 3-D attractions to the home screen, the 3-D Archive has rejuvenated one of the big depth titles, a horror shocker filmed independently in Canada.
 We’ve all heard about the picture, many of us through a highly influential magazine-book from 1985, Incredibly Strange Films.

 I wish that the home video industry would take note that independent boutique labels are doing much of the heavy lifting to promote older pictures, and getting good results.
 Hollywood has already partly smothered the present theatrical 3-D craze by glutting the market with bad fake 3-D presentations, and by doing little to explore the possibilities of the format.
 They let the press stomp on Peter Jackson’s laudable investigation of higher frame-rate projection.
 Meanwhile, home video fans with economical 3-D setups of excellent quality, are seeing great 3-D that’s every bit as effective as what’s offered in theaters.
 I guess we’ll have to wait until James Cameron’s innovative Avatar sequels make 3-D interesting again.

-Canadian Julian Roffman spent a lifetime in instructional films, government-sponsored filmmaking and Television work.
+Canadian Julian Roffman spent a lifetime in instructional films, government-sponsored filmmaking and television work.
 His second attempt at a commercial feature exploits an easily understood horror premise.
 A precious ancient Mayan mask possesses whoever wears it, turning them into a mad killer ostensibly taking blood sacrifices for some extinct diety.
 Larry Cohen added a political dimension to this premise for his later Q The Winged Serpent, a bizarre monster-movie critique of organized religion.
 Roffman’s writers keep things simple.

 Psychiatrist Allan Barnes (Paul Stevens) is upset when his disturbed patient Michael Radin (Martin Lavut) commits suicide.
 He feels he could have done more to help the young man.
 Radin told Barnes about a horror-mask that was compelling him to murder, a claim that Barnes too hastily dismissed.
 A few days after the suicide, police Lieutenant Martin (Bill Walker) visits Paul, to ask about a real mask that Michael Radin was working on for a museum, an ancient Central American ritual artifact.
 It so happened that Martin mailed the mask to Barnes just before he died.
 Barnes ignores the warnings of his fianceé Pam (Claudette Nevins).
 Instead of taking the strange object to the cops, he tries it on in private, just to see what happens.
 He’s immediately projected into a parallel dimension of horror ruled by demonic magic and ritual sacrifices.
 A ‘phantom Radin’ is there, along with other ghostly phantasms.